HKUST-Aerial-Robotics/FUEL/README.md

 </p>

 Recently, we further develop a fully decentralized approach for exploration tasks using a fleet of quadrotors.
 The quadrotor team operates with asynchronous and limited communication, and does not require any central control.
 The coverage paths and workload allocations of the team are optimized and balanced in order to fully realize the system's potential.
-The associated paper is under review, so its code will be released in the future.
+The associated paper is under review, so code of this part will be released in the future.

 <p align="center">
   <img src="files/racer1.gif" width = "400" height = "225"/>